Military takes over another African country, suspends Burkina Faso constitution

 - The announcement was made on state television by an army officer, who cited the deteriorating security situation for the military takeover

-- The statement was made in the name of the Patriotic Movement for Safeguard and Restoration or MPSR
+- The statement was made in the name of the Patriotic Movement for Safeguard and Restoration or MPSRA

 PAY ATTENTION: Click “See First” under the “Following” tab to see Legit.ng News on your Facebook News Feed!